shonan-releng-mobile/shonan-releng-mobile/3rdbreakout/qa/README.md

 	* RQ: What kind of tests do developers really **do** in practice?
 What kind of tests they really **need** in practice?

 * Can we do (automatic) crash reproduction?
+	* Julian: We would be ok if the reproduced crash is not an end-to-end.
+If it's a "unit test" (one, two, three classes), that'd be already useful for the developer to start working on the issue.

 ## Big questions